k-cyber-pkg/writeup-HTB/README1.md

 # Lesson Learned

-**The FTP server was not protected and had no passwords or database visitors.**
+**The FTP server was not protected and had no passwords or database visitors. the only protection was that the database was on port 6372, but it was impossible to bypass it you can use argume -p-**

 #That all.
 Good luck and know: error -> try again -> error -> try again
 🫡